Kimserey/BlogArchive/20170819_router_canactivate.md

 ```
 1. Refresh on CanActivate and CanActivateChild
 2. Difference
+3. Some considerations
-3. Component reusability with router
+4. Component reusability with router
 ```

 ## 1. Refresh on CanActivate and CanActivateChild